 We also have several algorithms for finding related terms.
 This involves everything from basic phrase matching, SERP mapping, stemming, and semantic algorithms.
 This gives us candidates words which can then be scored on relevancy and displayed in the appropriate order in our system.
 Long story short, our keyword suggestions and relevancy measurements are a complex array of technologies that maximize the diversity and quality of keywords returned.”

 A full 1/3 of all topics in the 150,00 results were phrase matches to their parent topic.
-I’ve seen this with other topic research and this is exactly why keywords are not dead as so many hpysters would have you believe: matches of words are critical to adequately phrase or describe related topics.
+I’ve seen this with other topic research and this is exactly why keywords are not dead as so many hpysters would have you believe: matches of exact words are critical to adequately phrase-relate similar or parent topics.

 |Primary Keyword||Related Keyword from Moz||Phrases Match?|